 Academic Programs and Academic Year

-All clock-hour certificate programs must have an academic year with a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
+All clock-hour certificate programs must have a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
 Students are considered attending on a full-time basis if they attend class at least 24 hours per week.
 The following Penn College’s clock hour programs are equal to or exceed these minimums.

 - Medical Assistant 9-Month Program – Academic year = 960 hours, 960 total clock hours